bmorelli25/Become-A-Full-Stack-Web-Developer/README.md

 ## 100+ Free resources for learning Full Stack Web Development.

-18 months ago I dove head first into Full Stack Web Development.
-I'm a chronic bookmarker and note-taker, so anything that I have found useful I've saved along the way.
-I finally had some time to dive in sort everything out!
-The list below isn't meant to be exclusive, it's more so a collection of links that have helped me out along the way (and can hopefully help you!).
+The list below isn't meant to be exclusive, it's more so a collection of links that have helped me out along the way (and can hopefully help you).
 As you'll see, I've focused on Javascript, React, and Node.js.
 There is also a wealth of information on interview prep and applying to jobs.
-The point is, whether you're just starting to learn, or you've been learning for a while, there should be a little something for everyone.

-Oh, and I've still got a lot of bookmarks to go through, so I'll be updating and adding links as I go!
+I've still got a lot of bookmarks to go through, so I'll be updating and adding links as I go.
+If you have a contribution, please feel free to submit a PR!

 ---